 - During the Red Valley part of the hike, the guide often rushed off ahead, refusing to wait for the slower members of the group.

-In summary we would say that isn’t worth dealing with a rubbish company purely for Rainbow Mountain, but it is to be able to experience the Red Valley!
+we would say that isn’t worth dealing with a rubbish company purely for Rainbow Mountain, but it is to be able to experience the Red Valley!
 We can’t recommend this experience enough.